-THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Insecticides
+THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of Chapter F. Recommended Insecticides

-Soil Pests - Seed Maggots
+Soil Pests

-Seed maggots are mostly a problem in soils high in organic matter, under moist conditions, and when cool springs delay seed germination.
-For the best control, plant seeds commercially treated with one of the following: chlorpyrifos (Lorsban) or thiamethoxam (Cruiser 5FS) - commercially applied seed treatment only.
+Seed Maggots Seed maggots are mostly a problem in soils high in organic matter or with recent organic matter incorporation, under moist conditions, and when cool springs delay seed germination.
+For the best control, plant seeds commercially treated with thiamethoxam (Cruiser 5FS) - commercially applied seed treatment only.